percioandrade/key_manager/readme.md

 Ensure you have the necessary permissions to run the script as root.

 Make sure all required commands are installed on your system.

+# License 📄
+This project is licensed under the GNU General Public License v2.0